-Restricted cash, as of December 31, 2013, includes approximately \$10.1 million in the Reserve Subaccount and approximately \$0.4 million in the Upfront Financing Costs Subaccount, both held by the Trustee.
+Restricted cash, as of December 31, 2014 and 2013, included approximately \$10.1 million in the Reserve Subaccount and approximately \$0.4 million in the Upfront Financing Costs Subaccount, both held by the Trustee.
+As of December 31, 2014 and 2013, 100% of restricted cash is invested in moneymarket mutual funds with maturities of less than three months.